-Parents are expected, to attend a reintegration meeting In case of fixed-period exclusion of more than five days but less than 15 school days in the term, parents can make representations to governors.
-Governors must consider within 50 school days of receiving the notice of exclusion, whether the excluded pupil should be reinstated.
+Parents are expected, to attend a reintegration meeting with their child, following a suspension.

+In case of a suspension of more than five days but fewer than 15 school days in the term, parents can make representations to governors.
+Governors must consider within 50 school days of receiving the notice of suspension, whether the suspended pupil should be reinstated.